 A report released by the New York Times indicates that despite spending $2 trillion during 18 years of war in Afghanistan, the United States appears to have little to show for its efforts in the conflict.
 The war has resulted in the deaths of more than 38,000 Afghan civilians and 2,400 American soldiers.
 The report uses data from Brown University’s Costs of War Project and highlights how the United States has failed to achieve its aims in Afghanistan while spending vast sums of money in the process.

-Following terrorist attacks by , President George W. Bush announced the invasion of Afghanistan.
-The goal was to defeat the Taliban. in 2001
+Following terrorist attacks by al-Qaeda in 2001, President George W. Bush announced the invasion of Afghanistan.
+The goal was to defeat the Taliban.

 Eighteen years since the first military action, the United States has spent $1.5 trillion waging war.
 This spending did, however, not result in the Taliban’s defeat.
 Rather, they remain influential throughout the country and have continued to expand their operations in Africa and the Middle East.